Modeling Incomplete Conformality during Atomic Layer Deposition in High Aspect Ratio Structures: Introduction

-In the past, we addressed this issue in the context of the ALD of titanium compounds by developing a topography simulation combining detailed Langmuir surface models with Monte Carlo ray tracing calculations of local reactant fluxes~\cite{filipovic2019modeling}.
-Nevertheless, this approach incurs high computational costs and thus is only able to reproduce a few cycles.
-Therefore, a topography simulation approach for ALD must simultaneously capture the involved surface chemistries and be efficient in calculating the local reactant fluxes.
+In the past, we addressed this issue in the context of the ALD of titanium compounds by developing a topography simulation integrating detailed Langmuir surface models with Monte Carlo ray tracing calculations of local reactant fluxes~\cite{filipovic2019modeling}.
+Nevertheless, the use of Monte Carlo ray tracing as well as the calculation of the growth on a cycle-by-cycle basis leads to high computational costs.
+Therefore, only a few deposition cycles were simulated.
+For a topography simulation of realistic ALD processes involving hundreds of cycles, not only the surface coverages but also the level-set velocity field must be accurately and efficiently calculated.

+Here, we present a model for ALD surface coverage in HAR structures based on one-dimensional (1D) diffusive particle transport, building upon the model proposed by Yanguas-Gil and Elam~\cite{yanguas2012self} by combining it with physical-chemical phenomena highlighted in previous works~\cite{gobbert2002predictive,ylilammi2018modeling,yim2022conformality}.
+Namely, the model now includes reversible reactions and gas-phase diffusion through the Bosanquet formula~\cite{pollard1948gaseous}.
+For the calculation of thickness profiles, the model is efficiently integrated with level-set based topography simulators~\cite{sethian1999level,klemenschits2018modeling,ViennaLS,VictoryProcess} through the bundling of multiple cycles via the introduction of an artificial time unit.
+Our model is then manually calibrated to reported ALD thicknesses of Al$_2$O$_3$ in both the H$_2$O- and TMA-limited regimes, allowing for a deeper analysis of the role of temperature and geometrical parameters for this prototypical process.